qtnc/swan/docs/cli-stdlib.md

 Here's a very quick reference of the standard library provided with the CLI.

 The following classes, objects, methods, functions, are only available when running the CLI.
 They aren't part of the core language.
-You may include one or more of these components when embedding QScript, but it isn't done by default.
+You may include one or more of these components when embedding Swan in your own program, but it isn't done by default.
 IF not otherwise specified, libraries are independant from eachother.

 ## Input/output library
 This library provides access to files, console, and I/O memory buffers.